 sadhana, the goal of my life.

-Shortly afterwards, I heard
+Shortly afterward, I heard

-Nirvana-satkam for the first time.
+Nirvana Shatkam for the first time.
 As I listened, an echo of the same joy I had felt in that meditation surged within my heart.
 I recognized later that everything that sage Adi Shankaracharya had written in this hymn was the Truth.

 Vancouver, Canada

 A number of years ago, I experienced a state similar to the one Adi Shankaracharya describes in this hymn.
 I was walking from a nearby post office back to work.
-With each step I focused my mind on my breath and the space between the breaths.
+With each step, I focused my mind on my breath and the space between the breaths.
 I felt the space between breaths expand.
 My pace gradually slowed down, and I walked in full awareness.
 I felt great longing to unite with the Beloved.
 Then I experienced a thoughtless, formless, colorless, blissful, light state.
 My awareness seemed to become subtler than my breath, and I experienced being nothing and everything at the same time.
 I was in total freedom.
 Gradually, awareness of my body and surroundings replaced that state.
 I was astonished that my body had continued its blissful walk from the post office back to work!

 Nice, France